High School FAQs

 Where can I get an application?

-You can download an application from here, from Kaufman Center’s front desk (129 West 67th St in Manhattan), or request that one be mailed to you by calling 212 501 3395.
+You can download an application here, or pick up an application in person from Kaufman Center’s front desk (129 West 67th St in Manhattan), or request that one be mailed to you by calling 212 501 3395.

 Does an applicant need to have studied music for many years?